 The different interpretations all have different pros and cons, the last interpretation being the least constructive because it only provides one special word.
 The others either gives two words and a pattern for compounding of nouns or one word and one derivative suffix.
 Following the interpretation of the pattern of ‘lugbúrz’ outlined above under “compound words” provided us with ‘shar’ = “(human?) man” and ‘kû’ “old”.
 But maybe ‘ku’ if descriptive words attached to nouns in compound words are lengthened.

 Then we have the element ‘goi’.
 The simple interpretation is that it means “town” or “city” but I am not happy with it because it does not feel to be a Black Speech Word.
-It is obviously an Orcish word in my opinion
+In my opinion the word looks more like Orcish.